electron-elements/electron-elements/guides/add-an-electron-element-into-org.md

 Next step is to open up a issue with following details:

-  - The title of the issue should be `move in new electron-element: <name-of-your-electron-element>`
+  - The title of the issue should be `add a new electron-element: <name-of-your-electron-element>`
   - The body should include the link of the current repo of this element, little description about this element

 And done, you done all the works, and steps needed to move this repo in to org, we will followup with other details in the issue you opened.
-Feel free through read to end to get details about how published npm package into electron-elements npm org (No yet done).
+Feel free through read to end to get details about how published npm package into electron-elements npm org (NPM Guide is still not done).

 ## Publishing and maintaing npm package of your element

 Yet to be written, will be done once the first repo is moved in!
+Basic steps in mind, you will be added to npm's `@electron-elements` org after you provide your npm username.